Your Pet’s Oral Health Matters

 - Loss of interest in food

-- Loss of interest in chew toys
+- Loss of interest in toys

-- Producing excess saliva
+- Producing excess salvia

-- Pawing or rubbing at her mouth
+- Pawing or rubbing at their mouth

-- Dropping food when trying to eat
+- Dropped food when trying to eat

 - Bad breath